Use a linear approximation (or differentials) to estimate the val... | Study Prep in Pearson+

 Multiple Choice

-Use a linear approximation (or differentials) to estimate the value of (1.999)^3.
+Use a linear approximation (or differentials) to estimate the value of e^{0.01}.
+Which of the following is the best estimate?

 A